How to Read Ketone Test Strips

 Q. What level of ketosis is ideal for weight loss?

-A. Try to aim for 1.5 – 3 mmol/L for optimal ketosis.
-Anything but this amount is taken into account as a trace amount.
+A. For optimal ketosis, aim for 1.5 – 3 mmol/L. Anything less is considered a trace amount.

 A. Due to the variation of ketone presence depending on the time of day, we think ketone strips are a good way to measure whether or not you’re in ketosis.